qcsunny/hexo-helper-live2d/readme.md

   model: z16 # The model that you are willing to show. default: z16
   width: 150 # The width of your model. default: 150
   height: 300 # The height of your model. default: 300
+  opacity: 0.9 # The opacity of your model. default: 0.9
   mobileShow: true # Whether to show on mobile devices. default: true
   mobileWidth: 75 # The width of your model on mobile devices. default: 150
   mobileHeight: 150 # The height of your model on mobile devices. default: 75
+  mobileOpacity: 0.8,# The opacity of your model on mobile devices. default: 0.8
   position: right # Which side the model is shown at. default: right
   horizontalOffset: 0 # The horizontal offset. default: 0
   verticalOffset: -20 # The offset of the bottom. default: -20